 - Hazard - a dangerous area, probably a trap

 - Travel - one way forward is assumed, a travel room adds choices/passages, often hidden

 - Treasure - not easy, quick, and/or safe to acquire

 - Wild Growth

 Upstairs - you find the body of Mad Vortigern.
-He is slumped over his desk, on which is a kind of logbook with watering schedules, measurements, strange arcane formulae, etc. Sketches of strange flowers, and in one instance something that looks more humanoid (but definitely isn't human) make your skin crawl.
+He is slumped over his desk.
+Near his ink-stained hand is a kind of logbook with watering schedules, measurements, strange arcane formulae, etc. Sketches of strange flowers, and in one instance something that looks humanoid (but definitely isn't human) make your skin crawl.
 Vortigern's body is covered in ulcers.
 If cut open his body is filled with a fibrous material and cysts/pods instead of organs.
 (It should definitely be burned!)

 The overall feel of the dungeon -- er, cellar complex -- is brightly lit (magic), glazed tiles, crumbling.

 Room 1 - This room is at the bottom of a set of stairs leading to the house "cellar."
 Upon touching the bottom step, flickering magical white light issues from a square in the ceiling.
 (I'm imagining ever-burning torches in a recess with leaded glass panes below them?)
 This room is covered in red tendrils like veins or thin plant roots.
 A sickly sweet smell hangs in the air.
 If PCs dally or lean against the walls, tendrils will try to attach to them and drink blood.
 Pulling away from them makes a terrible "velcro" sound.
 This isn't a significant threat unless someone passes out here - just a hint of things to come.
 There is a hidden tunnel behind the thickest mass of tendrils, It is a tunnel leading to room 3, but you would need to burn it out or hack through it to travel the distance.